DragonCoderz/PopOutPractice/README.md

 2. Open the cloned directory in your preferred code editor.

-3. Explore the project structure and files:
+3. Explore the project structure and files (**Note** that there are multiple attempts to traverse through and look at):

    - `index.html`: Contains the HTML structure and content of the practice project.
    - `style.css`: Contains the CSS styles for the popup window and other elements.
    - `script.js`: Contains the JavaScript code for managing the popup window functionality.
 (Not every attempt might contain such a file)

-**Note**, there are multiple attempts to traverse through and look at.

 4. Customize the popup window: